-My Financial Future 1 Beginner (SF 50168)

-Develop a Financial Planning portfolio which includes the items listed below.
+My Financial Future 1 Beginner (SF 50168) My Financial Future Beginner Youth Notebook - Required Develop a Financial Planning portfolio which includes the items listed below.
 This project can be completed all in one year; or a member may take several years to explore each of the activities and develop a more detailed financial plan.
 The original OR photocopies of the completed activities from the project manual should be included in the portfolio.
-Each year enrolled in the project should build on previous year experiences.
+Each year enrolled in the project should build on previous year's experiences.

-- First Year Complete a minimum of Activities 1-6 from the My Financial Future Beginner project manual which includes: Who Needs This?; Let's get SMART; Bringing Home the Bacon; Managing Your Money Flow; My Money Personality; and Money Decisions. - Second Year and Beyond Complete a minimum of Activities 7-11 from the My Financial Future Beginner project manual which includes: Banking your \$\$\$\$; Charging it Up; Check it Out; Better than a Piggy Bank!; and My Work; My Future.
+- First Year Complete a minimum of Activities 1-6 from the My Financial Future Beginner project manual which includes: Who Needs This?; Let's get SMART; Bringing Home the Bacon; Managing Your Money Flow; My Money Personality; and Money Decisions. - Second Year and Beyond Complete a minimum of Activities 7-11 from the My Financial Future Beginner project manual which includes: Banking your \$\$\$\$\$; Charging it Up; Check it Out; Better than a Piggy Bank!; and My Work; My Future.

-My Financial Future 2 Advanced (SF 50169)
+My Financial Future 2 Advanced (SF 50169) My Financial Future Advanced Notebook - Required 🤎

 Building on your previous work in My Financial Future - Beginner project, continue adding to your Financial Planning portfolio which includes the items listed below.
-Members are encouraged to spend more than one year involved in this project so they have time to thoroughly explore the learning modules and develop a greater understanding of financial literacy, planning for their future, and develop a comprehensive career and financial planning portfolio.
+Members are encouraged to spend more than one year involved in this project, so they have time to thoroughly explore the learning modules and develop a greater understanding of financial literacy, planning for their future, and develop a comprehensive career and financial planning portfolio.
 The original OR photocopies of the completed activities from the project manual should be included in the portfolio.
 Each year enrolled in the project should build on previous year's learning experiences.